ARIDA (Acute Respiratory Infection Diagnostic Aid)

 With support from the la Caixa Banking Foundation, UNICEF’s Acute Respiratory Infection Diagnostic Aid (ARIDA) project involves the development of devices that aid in the classification and management of children with pneumonia.
 After the launch of the project in 2014, UNICEF worked with industry partners to develop two new products that were tested in Bolivia, Ethiopia and Nepal.
 The two products include:

 - Philips ChARM (Children’s Automatic Respiratory Monitor) is an automated RR counter that straps around the child’s torso and counts the breaths while he/she is lying down.

 - Masimo Rad G is a joint RR and oximetry device.
 This device provides additional medical information for health workers, including warning signals for when a child has dangerously low oxygen levels in the blood.

-By automatizing the counting of breaths, community health workers can make a more informed and rapid diagnosis of pneumonia.
+By automatizing the counting of breaths through a simple hand-held device, community health workers are more likely to adhere to the WHO guidelines for counting breaths and make a more informed and rapid diagnosis of pneumonia.
 In addition, the use of portable pulse oximeters that identify children with severe pneumonia in urgent need of oxygen therapy can save lives.
 Both ARIDA devices support community workers who are often the first point of contact for children with pneumonia, allowing them to improve patient case management which will consequently reduce preventable child mortality.